sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 We are looking here at scenario where you can use Angular CLI with the {N} schematic to:

- 1. create new projects with a code sharing structure,
+ 1. create new projects with a code-sharing structure,
- 2. convert existing web projects to a code sharing structure,
+ 2. convert existing web projects to a code-sharing structure,
- 3. convert components and modules to a code sharing format,
+ 3. convert components and modules to a code-sharing format,
- 4. generate components and modules in a code sharing format
+ 4. generate components and modules in a code-sharing format

-## Code Sharing Project
+## Code-Sharing Project

 ![project-structure](./images/project-structure.png?raw=true)

-The idea of the code sharing project is one where we keep the code for the web and mobile apps in one place.
+The idea of the code-sharing project is one where we keep the code for the web and mobile apps in one place.
 The objective is to share as much code as possible, and split the platform specific code into separate files (more on this below).

 This usually means that we can share the code for: